SspStark/AI-ML/README.md

 **Data** --> Any information that is stored is called Data.
 - Image, Text file, Video, Emails, Messages, etc.

-Machine Learning have certain Algorithms, when these Algorithms written as **code** is called ML Software.
+**Machine Learning have certain Algorithms, when these Algorithms written as code is called ML Software**.

 Data --> ML Software --> Intelligent Program (or) ML Model (or) Prediction function.